 Our same-store growth is primarily driven by increases in rental rates on new leases and lease renewals and changes in portfolio occupancy.
 Over the long-term, we believe that the infill nature and strong demographics of our properties provide us with a strategic advantage, allowing us to maintain relatively high occupancy and increase rental rates.
-We have continued to see signs of improvement for many of our tenants, as well as increased interest from prospective tenants for our spaces.
-While there can be no assurance that these positive signs will continue due to the direct or indirect affects of the COVID-19 pandemic, we remain cautiously optimistic regarding the long-term trends we have seen over the past few years after the pandemic subsides.
-We believe the locations of our properties and diverse tenant base mitigate the potentially negative impact of the current economic environment.
-However, any reduction in our tenants' abilities to pay base rent, including as a result of the COVID-19 pandemic, percentage rent or other charges will adversely affect our financial condition and results of operations.
+Furthermore, we believe the locations of our properties and diversified portfolio will mitigate some of the potentially negative impact of the current economic environment.
+However, in the short-term due to the COVID-19 pandemic, we have seen a meaningful negative impact on certain of our tenants operations and ability to pay rent, primarily in the retail sector; and any reduction in our tenants' abilities to pay base rent, percentage rent or other charges, including as a result of the COVID-19 pandemic, will adversely affect our financial condition and results of operations.